Enigma: Application-Layer Privacy for Quantum Optimization on Untrusted Computers: Application-Layer Obfuscations for Ising-Model Problem Instances

-Enigma-I begins by forming a list of \emph{target qubits}.
-To compile this list, qubits are uniformly and independently selected, ensuring that the size and contents of the target qubit list vary randomly each time.
-This list serves as the encryption key and must be securely stored, as anyone in possession of it can decrypt the QAOA output distribution.
+ValueGuard begins by selecting a set of \emph{target spins}, denoted by $T$.
+These spins are chosen uniformly and independently at random, so the size and composition of $T$ vary with each instance.
+The list $T$ serves as the Decrypting key and must be kept confidential, since anyone with access to it can invert the transformations and recover the original solution distribution.